siffror/iiot_machine_health/README.md

 ## 🤝 Contributing

 Contributions are welcome!
-Please feel free to:
+This is a free and open project.
+Feel free to:

-1. Fork the repository
+1. 🍴 Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
+2. 🌿 Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
+3. 💾 Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
+4. 📤 Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request
+5. 🔀 Open a Pull Request

 ---

 ## 📝 License

-This project is licensed under the MIT License – see the LICENSE file for details.
+**This project is free and available for anyone to use.**

+Feel free to use, modify, and distribute this project for personal, educational, or commercial purposes.

 ---